dgraph-io/cloud-docs/content/advanced-queries.md

 ### Switching Backend Modes

-If you want to use DQL as your primary mode of interaction with the Slash GraphQL backend (instead of primarily using the GraphQL API), you can switch your backend to flexible mode.
+If you want to use DQL as your primary mode of interaction with the Dgraph Cloud backend (instead of primarily using the GraphQL API), you can switch your backend to flexible mode.
 To learn more, see
 [Backend Modes](/admin/backend-modes).